zzx-peter/verl/README.md

 Currently, we support Megatron-LM@core_v0.4.0 and we fix some internal issues of Megatron-LM.
 Here's the additional installation guide.

-The pros, cons and extension guide for using Megatron-LM backend can be found in megatron.md.
+The pros, cons and extension guide for using Megatron-LM backend can be found in [Megatron-LM Backend](https://verl.readthedocs.io/en/latest/workers/megatron_workers.html)

 ```bash
 # FOR Megatron-LM Backend